 8 a.m.Birding at Deep Creek You'll learn how to bird by sight and by ear as we listen for distinctive songs on a stroll through the park.
 Bring binoculars and meet at the Discovery Center.

-2 p.m.Buzzing Bees and Seed Balls Did you know there are more pollinators than just bees?
-Did you know we wouldn't have most of our crops or even tequila without these special critters?
-Join as we fly into fun.
-We will also make a special craft to take home with you and plant to help support our wandering pollinators.
+2 p.m.Buzz into Pollination Bzzzzzz, Bzzzzzz, come see what all the buzz is about.
+Did you know there are more pollinators than just bees?
+Did you know we wouldn't have most of our crops or even tequilla wtihout these special critters?
+Join as we fly into the fun!
+We will also be sampling a sweet treat.

 1 p.m. - 3 p.m.Smokey Bear Smokey will be at the Discovery Center.
 Stop by for a photo and to meet this important bear.

 11 a.m.Creating an Owl Join the Naturalist as we talk about the adaptations and secrets of owls.
 Meet one of our owls up close and then create your own.
 Develop nature journaling skills through observation and drawing or just come for fun.